sensu/sensu-docs/content/sensu-go/6.2/sensuctl/create-manage-resources.md

 See the [`wrapped-json`example][9] and [this table][3] for a list of supported types.
 See the [reference docs][6] for information about creating resource definitions.

+{{% notice note %}}
+**NOTE**: You cannot use sensuctl to update [agent-managed entities](../../observability-pipeline/observe-entities/entities/#manage-agent-entities-via-the-agent).
+Requests to update agent-managed entities via sensuctl will fail and return an error.
+{{% /notice %}}

 ### `wrapped-json` format

 In this example, the file `my-resources.json` specifies two resources: a `marketing-site` check and a `slack` handler, separated _without_ a comma: